abi4010132/Data-management-Mod-Signal-Game-Thesis/README.md

 #### Game data

-The game data obtained in my experiment can be found in the 'Data' folder. the 'game_data.php' file contains the raw data that was obtained from downloading the data. \
+The game data obtained in my experiment can be found in the 'Data' folder. \
-The data contains two entries per round of every game, one for the signaler and one for the responder.
+The 'game_data.php' file contains the raw data that was obtained from downloading the data.
+The data contains two entries per round of every game, one for the signaler and one for the responder. \
 The data contains comma separated values of the following columns:
 <ul>
 <li> 'game', the game ID. </li>